 Canon Powershot SX720 HS : April 2017 – Now

 Bought this one as a replacement for the lost Powershot SX710, since for bird work the old Powershot SX240 falls just a bit short for long distance shots.
-For the moment the jury is still out how well it will perform, but of the many cameras I’ve had, this one has the disadvantage of not sharing the same battery type with the Powershot SX240 (something it has in common with the Powershot SX40, which has its own incompatible battery).
+While definitely an improvement over the SX240 (and the SX710), it has the same drawback of graininess in poor light.
+On top of this, it has the disadvantage of not sharing the same battery type with the Powershot SX240 (something it has in common with the Powershot SX40, which has its own incompatible battery).